-CCI supports a continuum of approaches to prevent violence, including effective diversion and deflection programs.
+CCI supports a continuum of approaches to improve public safety and prevent violence, including policies relating to prevention, deterrence, diversion, sentencing, punishment, and rehabilitation.
 Where possible, programs should remain flexible to permit development of locally appropriate solutions.

 CCI supports strong and efficient relationships between all levels of government with respect to the criminal justice system and public safety systems.
 CCI supports the responsible expenditure of taxpayer funds in association with the safe and effective operations of Colorado's public safety systems.